crs4/life_monitor/restish-cli.md

 $ restish lm show-current-user-profile
 ```

-Restish should open your browser and direct you to the Life Monitor
+Restish should open your browser and direct you to the LifeMonitor
 application authorization page.

 <img alt="LM authorization page" src="images/lm_auth_page.png" width="600" />

-Hit "Allow" to authorize Restish to access the Life Monitor for you, then move
+Hit "Allow" to authorize Restish to access LifeMonitor for you, then move
 back to the console.
 You should now see the output of your command:

 ```